 The Project would be interconnected to the regional electrical transmission grid via an approximately 2,884-foot long new single-circuit 500kV gen-tie line within a 200-foot wide corridor between the project substation and the PG&E Tesla Substation.
-The Applicant would construct and own the portion of the gen-tie line between the project substation and the POKE Tesla Substation and the Point of Change of Ownership (POCO) transmission structure, and PG&E would construct and own the remaining portion of the gen-tie from the POCO to the POI within the Tesla Substation.
-This ITP is seeking coverage that includes construction and operation of all transmission infrastructure from the project substation to the Tesla Substation, including the portions that would be constructed and owned by PG&E (POCO)

-to Tesla Substation).
+The Applicant would construct and own the portion of the gen-tie line between the project substation and the POint of Change of Ownership (POCO) transmission structure, and PG&E would construct and own the remaining portion of the gen-tie from the POCO to the POI within the Tesla Substation.
+This ITP is seeking coverage that includes construction and operation of all transmission infrastructure from the project substation to the Tesla Substation, including the portions that would be constructed and owned by PG&E (POCO to Tesla Substation).
 The Project's transmission and interconnection facilities would include the following components:

-- 500kV Gen-Tie Line including Transmission Structures and Conductors - Fiber Optic Telecommunications Utility Poles and Fiber Optic Lines - Access Paths - Temporary Work Areas - Interconnection Facilities within Existing PG&E Tesla Substation Footprint (PG&E constructed and owned)
+• 500kV Gen-Tie Line including Transmission Structures and Conductors

+- Fiber Optic Telecommunications Utility Poles and Fiber Optic Lines - Access Paths - Temporary Work Areas - Interconnection Facilities within Existing PG&E Tesla Substation Footprint (PG&E constructed and owned)

 The proposed route location was selected to minimize the number of existing utility crossings, cross existing utilities at the optimum locations, minimize the total gen-tie line length and number of transmission structures required, minimize the number of turning structures required, and enter the Telsa Substation as close as possible to the POI.
 The proposed transmission structures were sited to avoid potential impacts to environmental resources.
 Project components associated with transmission and interconnection facilities are described in the following subsections.
-Figure 3, Transmission Line Route, shows the gen-tie route, scattered rural residences, and existing transmission lines within 1 mile of the proposed route.
+Figure 2, Transmission Line Route, shows the gen-tie route, scattered rural residences, and existing transmission lines within 1 mile of the proposed route.
 Table 3 summarizes the preliminary dimensions of major transmission components, and Table 4 summarizes the preliminary new ground disturbance area associated with construction of the transmission and interconnection facilities.

-Component Quantity Approximate Dimensions 500kV Gen-Tie Line 1 Applicant Owned: 1,557ft long ' PG&E Owned: 1,327ft long Substation Bay Dead-End Transmission Structure 2 Applicant Owned: 1 structure; up to 110ft above ground level; two seven-foot diameter foundations, installed up to 30ft deep; constructed within project substation area footprint PG&E Owned: 1 structure; up to 110ft above ground level; two seven-foot diameter foundations, installed up to 30ft deep; constructed within Tesla Substation footprint.
+Component Quantity Approximate Dimensions 500kV Gen-Tie Line 1 Applicant Owned: 1,557ft long 1 PG&E Owned: 1,327ft long Substation Bay Dead-End Transmission Structure 2 Applicant Owned: 1 structure; up to 110ft above ground level; two seven-foot diameter foundations, installed up to 30ft deep; constructed within project substation area footprint PG&E Owned: 1 structure; up to 110ft above ground level; two seven-foot diameter foundations, installed up to 30ft deep; constructed within Tesla Substation footprint.
 Angled Dead-End Transmission Structure 3 Applicant Owned: 2 structures; Up to 199ft above ground level; three nine foot diameter foundations, installed up to 40ft deep, per structure PG&E Owned: 1 structure; Up to 199ft above ground level; three nine foot diameter foundations, installed up to 40ft deep.
 H-Frame Tangent Transmission Structure 1 Applicant Owned: Up to 199ft above ground level; two six-foot diameter foundations, installed up to 30ft deep.
 Conductors 6 Two 2,300 kcmil 61W AAC "Pigweed" per phase.
 30ft minimum ground clearance.
 Overhead Shield Wire 2 Two 3/8in extra high strength 7-strand steel Fiber Optic Utility Poles 16 Up to 40ft above ground level; up to 20in diameter wood poles direct embedded up to 8ft deep.
+Fiber Optic Cables 2 All dielectric self-supporting fiber optic cable.
+Two redundant and diverse routes.
+Installed above ground on utility poles by Applicant from Project Substation to POCO.
+Installed by PG&E underground in trenches up to 2ft wide and 4ft deep between POCO and Tesla Substation.